-The amendment would increase the maximum number of shares of Company common stock which may be issued pursuant to options under the Stock Option Plan to 2,000,000 and no longer limit the maximum number of options to 10% of the shares of common stock outstanding.
+The amendment would increase the maximum number of shares of Company Common Stock which may be issued pursuant to options under the Stock Option Plan to 1,400,000 and no longer limit the maximum number of options to 10% of the shares of Common Stock outstanding.
+This increase is less than 5% of the total number of outstanding shares of Common Stock of the Company.
 In addition, the amendment eliminates the limitation on the number of shares for which any individual may receive options under the Stock Option Plan.
-Currently, the Stock Option Plan provides that no individual may receive options for more than 100,000 shares of common stock over the life of the Stock Option Plan, except for options issued prior to May 5, 1999.
+Currently, the Stock Option Plan provides that no individual may receive options for more than 100,000 shares of Common Stock over the life of the Stock Option Plan, except for options issued prior to May 5, 1999.
 As amended, the Stock Option Plan will not limit the number of options that may be granted to any eligible participant.
 In all other respects, the Plan will operate in the same manner as it does currently.

 The Board of Directors believes that it remains in the best interest of the Company to use awards of stock options and DERs in order to attract and retain qualified officers, employees and directors and to align the interest of these persons with those of its stockholders.
-The Company has issued options under the Stock Option Plan to acquire a total of 820,000 shares of common stock.
-Because the maximum number of shares for which options can be issued under the current terms of the Stock Option Plan can not exceed 10% of the outstanding shares of the Company's common stock, only 49,282 shares of common stock remained available for all future awards under the Stock Option Plan.
+The Company has issued options under the Stock Option Plan to acquire a total of 820,000 shares of Common Stock.
+Because the maximum number of shares for which options can be issued under the current terms of the Stock Option Plan can not exceed 10% of the outstanding shares of the Company's Common Stock, only 49,282 shares of Common Stock remained available for all future awards under the Stock Option Plan.
 The Board of Directors believes that the increase in the number of available options is justified at this time to ensure that a sufficient number of options are available under the Stock Option Plan as they are needed in the future.
 The Board also believes that the limitation on the number of options granted to any individual should be eliminated since it unnecessarily interferes with the discretion of the Compensation Committee to make awards under the Stock Option Plan that it determines are necessary to achieve the goals of the Stock Option Plan.
 Neither of these amendment will alter any of the considerations of the Compensation Committee with respect to grants under the Stock Option Plan.
-Because the awards of options are completely within the discretion of the

-Compensation Committee, it is not possible to determine at this time the amount of any additional awards that may be made under the Stock Option Plan if the amendments are approved by stockholders.
+Because the awards of options are completely within the discretion of the Compensation Committee, it is not possible to determine at this time the amount of any additional awards that may be made under the Stock Option Plan if the amendments are approved by stockholders.